 Gawain was a squire in King Arthur's court when the Green Knight burst in and offered to play a game with a brave knight.
 No knights stand to defend their king's honor.
 Except for the valiant Gawain.
 After being quickly knighted Gawain plays the game, but learns that it's all a trick, and he has lost.
 But the Green Knight shows mercy, letting Gawain grow a year older before having to face the consequences.
 Gawain journeys across the land, learning about life, saving damsels, and solving the Green Knight's riddle.
-Written by

 Sean Kilby and Jason Parker <email@example.com>

 Stephen Weeks had already filmed this story, titled Gawain and the Green Knight (1973).
 See more